mpourmpoulis/PythonVoiceCodingPlugin/README.md

 ## Installation

-In order to install, you must install both the plugging as well as the corresponding [grammar](bundles/README.md).
+As this is a two-part system, in order to install, you must

+- install the main plugin

+- install the corresponding [grammar](bundles/README.md) for the version of caster you are using

+- put the `subl` executable which enables the communication of those two into the Windows path(from 0.1.2 and above optionally)

+### Install the main plugin

-There are currently two installation methods for performing the first task
+There are currently two installation (Package Control and git) methods for performing the first task,I highly recommend using Package Control.

-### Package Control
+#### Package Control

-Release 0.0.5 fixed the errors that prevented 0.0.4 from installing directly from package control.
-You can now install the package simply by
+- Firstly make sure you have Package Control installed.
+If not, please follow the instructions [here](https://packagecontrol.io/installation)

-- open Command Palette
+- open Command Palette(Control+Shift+P)

 - execute